wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-changenotifications-trackchanges/includes/3-exercise-create-app.md

 Nullable reference types are enabled by default in .NET 6 projects, they are disabled by default in .NET 5 projects.

-Ensuring that nullable reference types are enabled is not related to the use of Microsoft Graph, it just ensures the exercises in this module can contain a single set of code that will complie without warnings when using either .NET 5 or .NET 6.
+Ensuring that nullable reference types are enabled is not related to the use of Microsoft Graph, it just ensures the exercises in this module can contain a single set of code that will compile without warnings when using either .NET 5 or .NET 6.

 Open the **msgraphapp.csproj** file and ensure the `<PropertyGroup>` element contains the following child element: